Saonyx/MergeSort/README.md

 # MergeSort
-Merge Sort algorithm done in the C++ programming language
+Merge Sort algorithm done in the C++ programming language for a lab for Computer Science 223